StellarSand/privacy-settings/Privacy Settings/Firefox.md

 #### Logins and Passwords
 - Ask to save logins and passwords for websites: Off

 NOTE: Never save passwords in browsers.
 Use a password manager instead.
-Check out [Additional Resources](https://github.com/the-weird-aquarian/privacy-settings#additional-resources) for more info.
+Check out [recommendations, alternatives & reviews](https://github.com/the-weird-aquarian/privacy-settings#recommendations-alternatives--reviews).

 #### Permissions
 - Warn you when websites try to install add-ons: On